Zack Segovia

 Zachary Ernest Segovia (born April 11, 1983) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies and Washington Nationals.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies and Washington Nationals, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions, Lamigo Monkeys, and Chinatrust Brothers.

 Career

 Philadelphia Phillies

 Segovia was drafted by the Philadelphia Phillies in the second round of the 2002 MLB draft.
 He made his professional debut that season playing for the Rookie League GCL Phillies.
 He played for the GCL Phillies and the Class A Lakewood BlueClaws in 2003.

 In 2004, Segovia missed the entire season while recovering from Tommy John surgery on his right elbow performed in October 2003.
 He returned to play with the Class A-Advanced Clearwater Phillies in 2005.
 In 2006, Segovia played with Clearwater Threshers and the Double-A Reading Phillies.

 Segovia, who made the Phillies 2007 Opening Day roster, made his MLB debut on April 8, 2007, against the Florida Marlins.
 He pitched five innings in his first start, giving up eight hits, five runs, and striking out two, while walking just one batter.
 He also pitched for Reading and the Triple-A Ottawa Lynx that season.
 He began the 2009 season playing for Clearwater and Reading.